+STGs/EML: Standard Treatment Guidelines and Essential Medicines List for South Africa

 3.4 Compliance of diagnosis, dosage, and the dosage interval of tramadol HCl with the STGs/EML

 The aspects of compliance such as the diagnosis, dosage, dosage interval have been equally weighted to arrive at a conclusion as to whether the prescription was compliant or not.
 Tramadol HCl is the basis of this study; consequently, all aspects of compliance to the guidelines were evaluated.